pulp/pulp_installer/docs/index.md

 If you are using an existing PostgreSQL host/cluster, version 10 or higher is required.

+If you are using an existing PostgreSQL host/cluster, and it is at version 10 through 12, you must do one of the following:
+1. Create a new database (default name: `pulp`) and load the postgresql extension `hstore` for it.
+2. Create a new database (default name: `pulp`) and give the Pulp user account (default name:
+   `pulp`) `superuser` permission.
+The account must also be the `owner` of the database.
+After installation (or upgrade to pulpcore 3.22), the superuser permission can be taken away.

 If you are using an existing Redis host/cluster, version 3 or higher is required.

 The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role,